rodbv/kwando/README.md

-# WWIBD: Monte Carlo Simulation Dashboard
+# KWANDO: Monte Carlo Simulation Dashboard

 A simple dashboard for forecasting work item completion using Monte Carlo simulations.
 Built with Python, Panel, and CSV data.